Main | Download | FAQ | Documentation

 by right clicking within the webpage and clicking on the MuteTab context menu.

-A user can also configure the extension to automatically mute all tabs but the current one as they browse to ensure they never have to spend time tracking down a sound.
+A user can also configure the extension to automatically mute all tabs but the current one as they browse to reduce the time spent tracking down a sound.

 See the